 Blind wine tasting can be an overwhelming task if never attempted before.
-Fortunately, most people’s jobs aren’t on the line when it comes to guessing the distinctive characteristics of a Cabernet Sauvignon from Coonawarra, Australia (which is eucalyptus and/or mint, for those that are curious).
-When first venturing down the road of blind tasting, start small, aim for generalities versus specifics, and don’t forget to have fun!
+Fortunately, most people’s jobs aren’t on the line when it comes to guessing the distinctive characteristics of a Cabernet Sauvignon from Coonawarra, Australia (which is eucalyptus or mint, for those curious).
+When venturing down the road of blind tasting, start small, aim for generalities versus specifics, and don’t forget to have fun!

 Wrangle a Buddy

 It’s impossible to blind taste without someone pouring the wine for you.
-Even if you were to pick three bottles of your own, wrap each one in a paper bag, and pick one at random, you would still have preconceived notions based on knowing which three bottles were chosen.
-Having a wine-loving friend purchase and bring a bottle of wine to you, and then pour it for you allows for the wine to have complete anonymity.
+Even if you were to pick three bottles of your own, wrap each in a paper bag, and pick one randomly, you would still have preconceived notions based on knowing which three bottles were chosen.
+Having a wine-loving friend purchase and bring a bottle of wine to you and then pour it for you allows the wine to have complete anonymity.

 Use a Grid or a System

-For wine students, the Systematic Approach to Tasting used by the Wine & Spirits Educational Trust is one of the most widely known strategies for blind tasting.
-Another, less-structured approach, is SOMM Blinders Game, the only blind wine tasting card game of its kind.
-Blinders can be played by anyone who’s new to the game as well as trained professionals alike.
-It’s a great introduction to the world of aromas, flavors and varietal typicity.
+The Systematic Approach to Tasting from the Wine & Spirits Education Trust is one of the most common strategies for blind tasting.
+Another less-structured approach is the SOMM Blinders Game, the only blind wine-tasting card game.
+Blinders can be played by anyone new to the game and trained professionals alike.
+It’s a great introduction to aromas, flavors and varietal typicity.
 But implementing any system, big or small, will help with the process.

 To start, focus on the six Ss:

-- See: Before touching the glass, a taster should be eyeing up the color and its intensity.
-With the help of a white piece of paper behind the glass, it’s easier to see a lemon tone versus a golden hue or a purple tint versus a shade of garnet.
+- See: Before touching the glass, examine the wine’s color and intensity.
+With the help of a white piece of paper behind the glass, it’s easier to see a lemon tone versus a golden hue or a purple rim versus a shade of garnet.

 - Swirl: The hand-eye coordination of swirling a glass of wine takes some practice.
-It’s usually fine no matter how the liquid ends up moving around in the glass.
-The circular motion of a swirl, however, helps get air into the wine and releases the aromas.
+The circular motion of a swirl helps get air into the wine to release the aromas.

 - Sniff: Stick your nose right in there, don’t be shy.
-Get it as deep as you can, then angle the glass (or your nose) to get different aromatic aspects.
-Do this at least three to five times before considering the next S.
+Get it as deep as possible, then angle the glass (or your nose) to get different aromatic aspects.
+Do this at least three to five times before continuing.

-- State: By this point, most of the pertinent flavors and obvious characteristics are on the tip of your tongue, literally and figuratively.
+- State: By this point, the most pertinent flavors and prominent characteristics are literally and figuratively on the tip of your tongue.
 So it’s time to divulge your observations.
 Still not sure?
 Take another sniff and invite another sip before stating a guess.

 The Seventh S

 Curious how people taste wine for a living?
-Wine is alcohol afterall, how is it possible to function after a 10am tasting?
+After all, wine is alcohol; how is it possible to function after a 10 am tasting?
 The answer lies in the seventh S: spit.

 Spitting is integral to a successful journey through wine.
-There’ll be times when a lineup of 10 wines are standing in a row, waiting to be experienced.
+There’ll be times when a lineup of 10 wines stands in a row, waiting to be experienced.
 If you want any chance of taking wine 7, 8 or 9 seriously, then consider spitting.